TherapyNottingham/academic-kickstart/content/home/coronavirus.md

  css_class = ""

 +++
+Last reviewed: 10/08/2020

+The Coronavirus (COVID-19) situation continues to evolve rapidly.
+My intention is to always work safely, and within the various legislation and guidance available from both Goverbment and my professional bodies.
+As such, there can be some variability and relatively short-notice changes.

-The latest Coronavirus practices at Therpy Nottingham are avalilable here.
+The latest Coronavirus practices at Therpy Nottingham are avalilable [here]({{< relref "../covid-19/" >}}).

 # Face to face sessions
+{{% alert warning %}}
+**Not currently available.**
+I am hopeful that I can return to in-person meetings soon.
+This situation will be reviewed again for September 2020.
+{{% /alert %}}

 # Online / video sessions
+{{% alert note %}}
+Available for new and exisitng clients using [Zoom](https://zoom.us)
+{{% /alert %}}